x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

  Use the information at following links to help plan your deployment of Exchange 2016 or Exchange 2019 into your organization.

 > [!IMPORTANT]
-> See the [Establish a test environment](#establish-a-test-environment) section later in this topic for information about installing Exchange 2019 in a test environment.
+> See the [Establish an Exchange 2016 or Exchange 2019 test environment](#establish-an-exchange-2016-or-exchange-2019-test-environment) section later in this topic for information about installing Exchange 2019 in a test environment.

 [Exchange architecture](../architecture/architecture.md)